binkley/homebrewery-files/witch.md

   _Let&rsquo;s see &hellip; this finger calls lightning, this one calls fire &hellip; let&rsquo;s use the finger when I'm angry._

 - **Counterspell** <br>
-  A stern gesture and sharp word unravel enemy magic mid-cast.
+  A stern gesture and mindful word unravel enemy magic mid-cast.
   _Take that!_

 - **Enemies Abound** <br>